Nearly 300 killed in one of India's deadliest train accidents

 At least 288 people have been killed and more than 850 others injured in a train accident involving three trains in India's eastern state of Odisha, according to officials.

 The death toll is expected to rise as more people are feared trapped inside the mangled train cars.
-Rescuers are cutting through iron compartments in search of survivors and bodies.
+Rescuers were cutting through iron compartments, and using sniffer dogs, in the search of survivors and bodies.
 On Saturday morning, the Indian army joined National Disaster Response Force (NDRF), police, and other rescue teams to find survivors.

 "We are not very hopeful of rescuing anyone alive," Sudhanshu Sarangi, Odisha's Fire Services Chief told reporters on Saturday morning.